openrewrite/rewrite-docs/design-partners/design-partner-1.md

 # Design Partner 1

-This guide is an evolving document for engineers at Design Partner 1 to integrate Rewrite recipes into their repositories according to their specific needs.
+This guide is an evolving document for engineers at Design Partner 1 to integrate OpenRewrite recipes into their repositories according to their specific needs.

 ## Goals